MarioVieilledent/MIN-GM-Yellow/README.md

 # Geometric Modelling Project Work

-Project Work for MIN-GM, implementation of lecture applied for exercises in JavaScript.

-**Group Yellow**

 ![GitHub top language](https://img.shields.io/github/languages/top/MarioVieilledent/MIN-GM-Yellow)

+Project Work for MIN-GM, **Group Yellow**.

+## Run

+> Open the file `./src/index.html`.

+## 1. Introduction

-## Members
+### Members
 - Hesse Henri
 - Vieilledent Mario

-## Run

-Open the file `./src/index.html`.
+### Work repartition

+- Mario Vieilledent took care of 2D implementation of algorithms for Bézier Curves and B-Splines using canvas and JS.
+- Hesse Henri adapted the algorithm for 3D spaces using the library `three.js` and using TypeScript.

-# 2. Bézier Curve
+## 2. Bézier Curve

 > Core file for this exercise is `./exercise1/Bezier_Curves.js`

-## Language & features
+### Language & features

-Raw JavaScript, use of HTML canvas for drawing points and lines in web page.
+Raw JavaScript is used, HTML canvas for drawing points and lines in web page.

-## Casteljau’s algorithm
+### Casteljau’s algorithm

 This pretty formula is to prove the power of md files.
 $$B_j^n(t)=\binom{n}{j}t^j(1-t)^{n-j}$$

-# 3. Bézier Surface
+## 3. Bézier Surface

 > Core file for this exercise is `./exercise2/src/Bezier.ts`

-## Language & features
+### Language & features

 Made in TypeScript with `three.js`.

-## Build js dest file
+### Build js dest file

-Dist js file is already transpiled.
+JS script is already transpiled.
 Otherwise,

 `npm install`

 `npm run build`

-Open either with`./exercise2/dist/index.html` for test or `./index.html` then page `3.
+Open either with`./exercise2/dist/index.html` for test, or `./index.html` on page `3.
 Bézier Surfaces`.

+## 4. B-Splines

+> Core file for this exercise is `./exercise3/B_Splines.js`

+### Language & features

+Raw JavaScript is used, HTML canvas for drawing points and lines in web page.